Los Angeles Angels vs Texas Rangers - August 20, 2019 Recap

 10 AGAINST TEXAS

-Trout's 10 homers this year against the Rangers match the most by an opponent against them in the same season.
-Oakland's Khris Davis hit 10 in both 2016 and 2018.
-Trout, 0 for 5 with three strikeouts in the second game, just missed two more homers in the opener.
-He pulled a towering fly ball just left of the foul pole in the fourth, and tripled high off the 14-foot wall in left in the ninth.
+Trout has 10 homers this year against the Rangers, matching the most ever by an opponent against them in the same season.
+Oakland's Khris Davis hit 10 homers against Texas in both 2016 and 2018.
+Trout just missed two more homers in the doubleheader opener.
+He pulled a towering flyball in the fourth that went just left of the foul pole - there was a crew chief review by the umpires just to make sure - and he tripled high off the 14-foot wall in left in the ninth.

 TRAINER'S ROOM